US Fulbright Logo

 Housing Arrangements

-The Commission can recommend safer neighborhoods and provide information about previous places where grantees have stayed in Quito.
-If your project will take place in another province, we encourage you to request help from your affiliate institution.
+The Commission can recommend safe neighborhoods and share information about accommodations previously used by grantees in Quito.
+If your project is based in another province, we encourage you to seek assistance from your host institution.

 Security Concerns